Connie Mofokeng

 Connie Mofokeng (born 1959) is a Black South African woman who was an anti-apartheid activist.
-Mofokeng was a member of the Soweto Student Representative Council (SSRC) at the time of the Soweto uprising, and she was arrested along with over a hundred detainees.
-Mofokeng was a founding member and secretary of the Vaal Organisation of Women.
+Mofokeng was a member of the Soweto Student Representative Council at the time of the Soweto uprising, and she was arrested along with over a hundred others Mofokeng was a founding member and secretary of the Vaal Organisation of Women.
 In 1984, Mofokeng again marched against apartheid, and was again arrested and imprisoned.
-Later, Mofokeng escaped and lived in exile.
+Later, she escaped and subsequently lived in exile.